 Unlike many other harbour authorities CHA also owns freehold quite large parts (but by no means all) of the bed of R. Crouch and some small areas in R. Roach.
 These owned areas are mainly let on leases for various purposes including yacht moorings, shellfish cultivation, nature conservation and firing range safety.

-The Authority operates river patrols using its 10m. launch ‘Watchful’ and its two RIBs, for escorting of ships, enforcement of speed limits and byelaws and frequently for assisting other small craft in difficulty.
+The Authority operates river patrols using its 9m launch ‘Watchful’ and XS-545 Deluxe 5.45m RIB for the enforcement of speed limits and byelaws and frequently for assisting other small craft in difficulty.
+The Pilot Cutter, Crouch Trident is used to escort the commercial ships.